 IMPORTANT: It is your responsibility to ensure contributions to super are within your contribution caps as we are not able to monitor your overall position.
+You will need to take into account all the contributions made to all your super funds.
 Please consult your financial adviser and/ or tax advisor about the level and types of contributions you can make.

-Providing your Tax File Number (TFN)
+Providing Your Tax File Number (TFN)

-You should provide your TFN when joining Australian Practical Superannuation.
+You should provide your TFN when joining Ensurity Super.

-It is not compulsory to provide your TFN but if you choose not to provide it, higher tax will apply to your concessional contributions, and we cannot accept personal contributions from you.
+It is not compulsory to provide your TFN but if you choose not to provide it, higher tax will apply to your employer-based concessional contributions, and we cannot accept (non-concessional and personal deductible) personal contributions from you, nor would you be eligible to receive the Government co-contribution.
 Also, the tax on super benefits may be higher and it may not be possible to locate any lost super benefits or to combine your superannuation accounts or transfer your super benefit.